Skip to Content

 Set Your Aperture

 Start with your camera at the widest aperture (the lowest F-number) for the lens I used it was f2.8.
-This will allow the most amount of light in and will let you use shorter exposure times and less ISO.
+This will allow the most light in and will allow you to use shorter exposure times and less ISO.

 Petra by Night - Photographers guide to Petra at Night-9